The area to the west of the runway is a residential airpark where homeowners taxi their airplanes on shared-use roads right up to their homes!

 There are over 100 homes and lots and is part of the Airport Special District; however, it is financially separate from the airport when it comes to managing common neighborhood properties and assets.
 To maintain the neighborhood streets, the residents created a bond facility in 2010 that attaches to all properties in the airpark for the sole purpose of renovating and maintaining all the pavement surfaces.
 Substantial work was completed on the residential streets in the summer of 2010.
-The bond is paid through routine property tax impounds and will sunset in 2019.
+The bond is paid through a special assessment property tax impounds and will mature in 2019.

-There are CC&R’s for CPAD and an Architectural Control Committee under the authority of the greater Cameron Park Community Services District (CPCSD).
-In addition to the CC&Rs, Avigation easements attach to the properties within the airpark.
+There are CC&R’s for neighborhood and an Architectural Control Committee under the authority of the greater Cameron Park Community Services District (CPCSD).
+In addition to the CC&Rs, avigation easements attach to the properties within the airpark.